Gbenga-Akinyemi/American-s-01-sentiments.18.1.24/README.md

 ### 2. Sentiment Polarity Scores:

-Sentiment polarity could be explained as representation of  degree of positivity, negativity, or neutrality expressed in a piece of text.
+Sentiment polarity could be explained as a representation of  the degree of positivity, negativity, or neutrality expressed in a piece of text.
 The method quantifies the emotional tone conveyed by the words in the text, indicating whether the sentiment is positive, negative, or neutral.

-In concise terms, sentiment polarity provides a numerical representation of the overall emotional sentiment expressed in the text, helping to analyze, visualize  and understand the subjective tone or opinion conveyed by the author, the President of the United State of America, Joe Biden.
+In concise terms, sentiment polarity provides a numerical representation of the overall emotional sentiment expressed in the text, helping to analyze, visualize  and understand the subjective tone or opinion conveyed by the author, the President of the United States of America, Joe Biden.

 #### Joe Biden's sentiment(18.1.2024) distribution:Pie Chart